tryton/trytond/doc/topics/reports/index.rst

 -------------------------------

-In this example ``Report.get_context`` is overridden and an employee object is set into context.
-Now the invoice report will be able to access the employee object.
+In this example ``Report.get_context`` is overridden and an employee record is set into context.
+Now the invoice report will be able to access the employee record.

 .. highlight:: python

 ::

+    from tryton.pool import Pool
     from trytond.report import Report
-    from tryton.pool import Pool

     class InvoiceReport(Report):
         __name__ = 'account.invoice'